 Please use the link below to visit our Facebook page for regular updates on our existing hedgehogs.

-Snuffles will be out and about during late August and September.
-We will be flagging up key messages for the summer/autumn/winter about abandoned hoglets, providing food and water and raising awareness about Autumn Juveniles and hibernation.
+Snuffles will be out and about during the year.
+We will be flagging up key messages about abandoned hoglets, providing food and water and raising awareness about Autumn Juveniles and hibernation.
 There will be our very popular hedgehog themed game "Spin it to Win it" and a public information table containing lots of interesting hedgehog information and some lovely knitted hedgehogs for sale.
 We would love to see as many people as possible.

 Please note that we will not take any hedgehog in our care to events.
 While they are with us we only handle them as needed for welfare purposes and we aim to reduce exposure to stress as this can make them very unwell.